-Thanks to being an urban planning major in college, I have a pretty good pulse on how cities develop, change, decline, and gentrify over time.
+Thanks to being an urban (and suburban) planning major in college, I have a pretty good pulse on how cities develop, change, decline, and gentrify over time.
 Fair to say that some cities are better than others when it comes to emergency response times, access to clean, potable water, and parks.

 If I had a choice over where to retire, I would probably look for a mountain retreat, far away from the city AND the suburbs.
 But this is a post about the lesser of those two evils.
-Let’s dive into City vs. Suburbs: Why the City Always Wins…
+Let’s dive into City vs. Suburb: Why the City Always Wins…

 Why the city always wins?
 For one thing, the city has sidewalks.
 I have the pleasure of traversing a few layers of the Minneapolis “onion” on my bike commute.
 As soon as I pass the city limits, POOF!, the sidewalks have vanished.
 Of course, that means dog walkers and kids are out hugging the curb while trying to “enjoy” a morning walk, or simply waiting for the school bus.
 No sidewalks?
 Complete and utter lack of suburban planning.

 In contrast, it’s a breath of fresh air to be where we are in a city neighborhood, and have sidewalks for strollers, disabled folks in wheelchairs, small kids learning to bicycle, and even just us grown ups who prefer not to be plowed over by idiots on four wheels.
-What is it that convinced suburban f**kheads to develop their little enclaves without sidewalks, anyhow?
+What is it that convinced suburban planners to develop their little enclaves without sidewalks, anyhow?
 I can only imagine it had something to do with saving money, plus the fact most of our suburbs were developed in the golden age of the automobile: 1940s to 1960s.

 Things are slowly improving, at least where there’s money to be had.
 Our wealthy first-ring suburb of Edina has recently started to plant sidewalks on at least one side of the road, on busier thoroughfares.
 It’s a start.
-But I tell you, after that drunken fool went charging through one of Edina’s sidewalk-less neighborhoods last week and nearly took out a walker and his dog, I’m convinced that the value of sidewalks on low-stress walkability is priceless.
+But I tell you, after that drunken fool went charging through one of Edina’s sidewalk-less neighborhoods last week and nearly took out a walker and his dog, I’m convinced that the value of sidewalks on low-stress walk-ability is priceless.

-Walk to Where??
+Suburbs: Walk to Where??

 One can typically count on two hands the number of places you can walk to in an urban neighborhood.
 Within a 10 minute from our house, we can reach the grocery store, pharmacy, library, a few restaurants, coffee shop, elementary and middle schools, and even a gloriously-stocked-with-amazing-craft-beers liquor store.